Best General Liability Insurance Companies for Small Businesses in Connecticut

 Optimize your payment and coverage structure

-Start by mapping the real risks your business creates.
-Think through the situations where customers, clients or their property could be injured or damaged through your work.
+Map the risks your business creates before shopping for coverage.
+Walk through the situations where customers, clients or their property could be injured or damaged through your work.

 • Do customers visit your location in winter when icy walkways raise slip-and-fall risk?